Bayesian log-Gaussian Cox process regression: applications to meta-analysis of neuroimaging working memory studies: Introduction

+The contributions of this work are twofold.
+The first contribution is methodological.
+In particular, we propose a Bayesian spatial point process model, extension of the log-Gaussian Cox process model \citep{Moller1998} that can account for study specific characteristics as explanatory variables thus allowing for meta-regression.
+Compared to the model of \citet{Montagna2017}, which is the only existing coordinate-based meta-regression method, our model has two advantages.
+Firstly, it is less mathematically complex and therefore easier to communicate to practitioners and elicit prior distributions for its parameters.
+Secondly, by introducing random-effect terms, our model can capture heterogeneities that cannot be captured by the covariates and also reduce biases caused by the assumption that studies in the meta-analysis are independent one of another.

+The second contribution of this paper is to conduct a meta-analysis of working memory fMRI studies using the proposed model.
+Even though previous meta-analyses of working memory studies exist \citep{Wager2003,Owen2005,Rottschy2012}, none of these studies uses some of the available model-based methods and hence the inferences they provide are limited.
+Further, our analyses quantifies the effect of some important covariates and thus provides new insights regarding the function of working memory.

-The remainder of this manuscript is organised as follows.
-In Section \ref{sec:lgcpmodel} we outline the details of our model and describe the approximations required for posterior inferences.
-In Section \ref{sec:lgcpalgo} we describe the Hamiltonian Monte Carlo algorithm used for simulating samples from the posterior distribution of our model parameters.
-In Sections \ref{sec:lgcpsim} and \ref{sec:lgcpdata} we apply the model to simulated and real data respectively.
-In Section \ref{sec:lgcpdisc} we conclude and set some possible directions for future work.
+The remainder of this manuscript is structured as follows.
+In Section \ref{sec:dataintro} we present the data under investigation and state the questions that our meta-analysis wishes to answer.
+Motivated by the data in \ref{sec:dataintro}, we introduce our LGCP model in Section \ref{sec:model}.
+The algorithm used for posterior inference is presented in Section \ref{sec:algorithm}.
+The results of the real-data analysis can be found in Section \ref{sec:data}.
+Finally, Section \ref{sec:discussion} summarises our findings and sets some possible directions for future research.